 A long time member of the UX community, Noreen focuses on bringing the edges of different disciplines together.
 She has presented on the role of UX Design to diverse audiences, including emergency management, high performance computing, geospatial intelligence, cybersecurity, startup communities and cultural institutions.
-Recent topics include mentoring, trusted identity, inclusion, vulnerable populations and resilience.
+Recent topics include mentoring, trusted identity, respectful technology, vulnerable populations and resilience.

-She has spoken at the Information Architecture Summit, Gateways 2016 at the San Diego Supercomputing Center and Archivists Roundtable of New York.
+She has spoken at the Information Architecture Conference, Information Architecture Summit, Gateways 2020, Gateways 2016 (at the San Diego Supercomputing Center) and Archivists Roundtable of New York.
 She was the Experience Director at The Information Architecture Conference (IAC19), and co-chair for IAC20.
 She chaired the UN Unite for Humanity Hackathon in 2016 and continues to advise hackathon teams.

 She is an Adjunct Lecturer at CUNY City Tech Communication Design department and hosts the Behavioral Economics NYC meetup.
 She mentors and advises on events for IA, UX, Cybersecurity, GIS and DefenseTech.
 She has a BA in Psychology from Columbia and a MSLIS from Pratt Institute and has published academic papers on vision science and linked data.